 Do you rent the theaters for events such as weddings, graduations or parties?

 Yes.
-When not hosting shows, our beautiful theaters act as dynamic settings for weddings, wedding photography, business meetings, receptions and even movie shoots!
+When not hosting shows, our beautiful theaters act as dynamic settings for weddings, wedding photography (Connor Palace only), business meetings, receptions and even movie shoots!
 We can customize an event to suit your every need.
 Click to learn more about renting our spaces or call 216-640-8470.

 Have a question we didn’t answer?
 Click here to submit your question to our Guest Service Representative.